 Throughout the loan term, the lender will report your payments to the credit bureaus.
 At the end of the loan term, you’ll receive the lump sum loan amount.
 In some ways, you can think of this as a forced savings opportunity that helps you build credit at the same time.

-When you become an authorized user on a well-managed credit account, that can be a boon to your credit score.
-In some cases, you might have a family member or friend that is willing to add you as an authorized user to their credit accounts.
+When you become an authorized user on a well-managed credit account, that can be a boon to your own credit.
+If you have a family member or friend that is willing to add you as an authorized user to their credit accounts, this can help you build credit without having to open a credit card of your own.

 Installment loans of all kinds can help you build credit.
 A few examples of installment loans include car loans, mortgages, and personal loans.
 When you make on-time payments to any of these installment loans, that can be a positive influence on your credit score.